How to Hare a Run

 - If you get caught while live haring:

-- Tell the FRB that did it where the beer check is and have them live lay trail from that point OR
+- Tell the FRB who caught you where the beer check is and have them live lay trail from that point OR

 - Set a check, have the FRB help you by laying a false, and escape from the clutches of the pack!